-8.4.5.
+8.4.6.
 Dimensional Standards

-- 8.4.5.1.
-This Section 8.4.5 establishes Dimensional Standards for all uses in the MCMOD.
+8.4.6.1.
+This Section 8.4.6 establishes Dimensional Standards for all uses in the MCMOD.
 It supersedes all provisions of Section 5.
-Dimensional Requirements, except as specified in paragraph 8.4.5.9 below. - 8.4.5.2.
+Dimensional Requirements, except as specified in paragraph 8.4.6.9 below.

+8.4.6.2.
 Table of Dimensional Standards.
 Notwithstanding anything to the contrary in this Zoning Bylaw, the dimensional requirements applicable in the MCMOD are as follows:

 Criteria Dimension

 Standards for all Developments

 Lot Size for New Lots Created under the MCMOD (Minimum) No minimum

 Building Height

 A Stories (Maximum) 3

 B Feet (Maximum) 40 ft

 C Open Space (Minimum) 30%

-Gross Density (Maximum) 15 units/acre of Developable Land
+Gross Density (Maximum) 15 units/acre of Developable Land within the Development Area

 D Minimum Distance between Buildings 15 ft

-B District Transitional Buffer 30 ft
+(3 District Transitional Buffer 30 ft

 Criteria Dimension

-Additional Standards for Developments with One Building per Lot
+Additional Standards for Developments with One

+Building per Lot

+Criteria Dimension

 Diagram for Detached Buildings:

-Criteria Dimension

-Diagram for attached buildings (Townhouses):
+Diagram for attached buildings

+(Townhouses):

+F. G.

-F Frontage (Minimum) 20 ft
+• Frontage (Minimum) 20 ft

-G Front Setback (Minimum) 5 ft (See 8.4.5.5)
+G Front Setback (Minimum) 5 ft (See 8.4.6.5)

 Side Setback (Minimum) 7.5 ft/0 ft if buildings are attached at the side lot line

-J Rear Setback (Minimum) 10 ft
+0 Rear Setback (Minimum) 10 ft

-Criteria Dimension Additional Standards for Developments with Multiple- Buildings-On-A-Lot Frontage (Minimum) Each lot must have legally and practically adequate vehicular access to a public way
+Criteria Dimension Additional Standards for Developments with Multiple- Buildings-On-A-Lot

-Criteria Dimension or a way approved under the subdivision regulations.
+Criteria Dimension Frontage (Minimum) Each lot must have legally and practically adequate vehicular access to a public way or a way approved under the subdivision regulations.
 K Minimum distance between a building and the back edge of a sidewalk, or the edge of a roadway that provides access to the building, whichever is greater.
-5 ft (See 8.4.5.5) 0 Minimum distance between the side of any building and any other building 15' ft M Minimum distance between the rear of any building and any other building 20 ft
+5 ft (See 8.4.6.5) Minimum distance between the side of any building and any other building 15' ft M Minimum distance between the rear of any building and any other building 20 ft

-- 8.4.5.3.
+- 8.4.6.3.
 Gross Density Calculation.
 When calculating the allowed number of units based on maximum gross density, any fractional result shall be rounded up to the next whole number.
-For example, 15.1 units would be rounded up to 16 units.
-Gross density shall be calculated based on the entire development site, regardless of whether portions of the development site are in different MCMOD subdistricts. - 8.4.5.4.
+For example, 15.1 units would be rounded up to 16 units. - 8.4.6.4.
 Setbacks, Applicability.
-Requirements for front, side, and rear yard setbacks apply to the principal building and all accessory buildings and structures on a lot, except for stairs, unenclosed porches with no more than forty-eight (48) square feet of floor area, bay or other projecting windows that are less than four (4) feet deep, or accessory buildings that are less than ten (10) feet in height and less than one hundred twenty (120) square feet in total area. - 8.4.5.5.
+Requirements for front, side, and rear yard setbacks apply to the principal building and all accessory buildings and structures on a lot, except for stairs, unenclosed porches with no more than forty-eight (48) square feet of floor area, bay or other projecting windows that are less than four (4) feet deep, or accessory buildings that are less than ten (10) feet in height and less than one hundred twenty (120) square feet in total area.

+8.4.6.5.
 Front Setbacks for Buildings on Main Street.
-Where a proposed building will front on Main Street, its front setback requirement shall be calculated by averaging the front setbacks of the four closest principal buildings to the development site on the same side of the street, plus or minus five feet. - 8.4.5.6.
+Where a proposed building will front on Main Street, its front setback requirement shall be calculated by averaging the front setbacks of the four closest principal buildings to the development site on the same side of the street, plus or minus five feet.

+8.4.6.6.
 Building Height Exceptions.